-There are no proposed transactions of a material nature that have been finalized by the Company.
+There are no proposed transactions of a material nature other than those set out in Note 16(iii) of the September 30, 2018 financial statements that have been finalized by the Company.

 Critical Accounting Estimates

 The preparation of the consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amount of revenues and expenses during the reported period.
 Actual outcomes could differ from these estimates.
 These consolidated financial statements include estimates that, by their nature, are uncertain.
 The impacts of such estimates are pervasive throughout the consolidated financial statements, and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are applied prospectively.
 These estimates are based on historical experience, current and future economic conditions and other factors, including expectations of future events that are believed to be reasonable under the circumstances.